addyosmani/backbone-boilerplates/README.md

 #Backbone Boilerplates

-Developers have been reqesting examples of how to integrate Backbone.js with a number of different technology stacks.
-Two common requests have included Node.js and Sinatra/Ruby but there have been a number of others too.
-To help with this, you can find three of these integration examples below.
-There are more to come soon.
+Developers have been reqesting examples of how to integrate Backbone.js with a number of different backend technology stacks.
+To help with this, you can find six of these integration examples in this repository, with their stacks listed below.
+There are more to come soon and I'm always happy to consider other stacks not already covered.

 Option 1
 =========